Reticulated python

-The reticulated python (Broghammerus reticulatus) is a python species native to South and Southeast Asia.
-It is the world's longest snake, and is among the three heaviest.
-It is listed as least concern on the IUCN Red List because of its wide distribution.
+The reticulated python (Malayopython reticulatus) is a python species native to South and Southeast Asia.
+It is the world's longest snake, and the third heaviest snake.
+It is a non-venomous constrictor and an excellent swimmer that has been reported far out at sea.
+It has colonized many small islands within its range.
+Because of its wide distribution, it is listed as least concern on the IUCN Red List.
 In several countries in its range, it is hunted for its skin, for use in traditional medicine, and for sale as pets.

-It is an excellent swimmer, has been reported far out at sea, and has colonized many small islands within its range.

-Like all pythons, it is a non-venomous constrictor.
-Adult humans have been killed (and in at least two reported cases, eaten) by reticulated pythons.
+Due to this, it is one of the most economically important reptiles worldwide.
+In very rare cases, reticulated pythons have killed and swallowed adult humans.

 Taxonomy

-The reticulated python was first described in 1801 by German naturalist Johann Gottlob Theaenus Schneider, who described two zoological specimens held by the Göttingen Museum in 1801 that differed slightly in colour and pattern as separate species—Boa reticulata and Boa rhombeata.
+The reticulated python was first described in 1801 by Johann Gottlob Theaenus Schneider, who described two zoological specimens held by the Göttingen Museum in 1801 that differed slightly in colour and pattern as separate species, Boa reticulata and Boa rhombeata.
 The specific name, reticulatus, is Latin meaning "net-like", or reticulated, and is a reference to the complex color pattern.
-The generic name Python was proposed by French naturalist François Marie Daudin in 1803.
-American zoologist Arnold G. Kluge performed a cladistics analysis on morphological characters and recovered the reticulated python lineage as sister to the genus Python, hence not requiring a new generic name in 1993.
+The generic name Python was proposed by François Marie Daudin in 1803.
+Arnold G. Kluge performed a cladistics analysis on morphological characters and recovered the reticulated python lineage as sister to the genus Python, hence not requiring a new generic name in 1993.

 In a 2004 genetics study using cytochrome b DNA, Robin Lawson and colleagues discovered the reticulated python as sister to Australo-Papuan pythons, rather than Python molurus and relatives.
-Raymond Hoser erected the genus Broghammerus for the reticulated python in 2004, naming it after German snake expert Stefan Broghammer, on the basis of dorsal patterns distinct from those of the genus Python, and a dark mid-dorsal line from the rear to the front of the head, and red or orange (rather than brown) iris colour.
-In 2008, Lesley H. Rawlings and colleagues reanalysed Kluge's morphological data and combined it with genetic material, and found the reticulated clade to be an offshoot of the Australo-Papuan lineage as well.
+Raymond Hoser erected the genus Broghammerus for the reticulated python in 2004, naming it after the German snake breeder Stefan Broghammer, on the basis of dorsal patterns distinct from those of the genus Python, and a dark mid-dorsal line from the rear to the front of the head, and red or orange (rather than brown) iris colour.
+In 2008, Lesley H. Rawlings and colleagues reanalysed Kluge's morphological data and combined it with genetic material, finding the reticulated clade to be an offshoot of the Australo-Papuan lineage as well.
 They adopted and redefined the genus name Broghammerus.

-However, this and numerous other names by the same author were criticized by several authors, who proposed ignoring them for the purposes of nomenclature despite this being contrary to the ICZN Code that underpins binomial nomenclature, ostensibly promoting the establishment of a dual nomenclature.
-R. Graham Reynolds and colleagues subsequently and knowing that it was described already, redescribed the genus Malayopython for this species and its sister species, the Timor python, calling the Timor python M. timoriensis.
-Hoser has since correctly pointed out that the Malayopython name is a junior synonym of Broghammerus, thus it should not be recognized and the International Code of Zoological Nomenclature has made a ruling that supports this contention by Hoser.
-Neither of these proposed reclassifications has been recognized by the ITIS, but Malayopython has been recognized by a number of subsequent authors and the Reptile Database.
+Most taxonomists choose to ignore Broghammerus and other names by Hoser, as its description lacked scientific rigour and was not published in a reputable journal.
+R. Graham Reynolds and colleagues accordingly proposed the name Malayopython for this species and its sister species, the Timor python, in 2014.
+Malayopython has been recognized by subsequent authors and the Reptile Database.
+Hoser has argued that Broghammerus was validly published and Malayopython name is invalid as it is a junior synonym.
+Nevertheless, the name Malayopython remains in use by reliable sources, and Broghammerus is referred to as an invalid nomen nudum.